tony-o/perl6-data-dump/README.md

 default: `True`

-This will override the default decision to use color on the output if `Term::ANSIColor` is installed.
+This will override the default decision to use color on the output if `Terminal::ANSIColor` is installed.
 Passing a value of `False` will ensure that the output is vanilla.

 ```perl6
 <...>